chennnxu/chennnxu.github.io/pages/Glossary-de.md

 subtitle: DE
 ---

-* Data augmentation : A technique commonly used in machine learning and deep learning to increase the diversity and amount of training data.
+* Data augmentation: A technique commonly used in machine learning and deep learning to increase the diversity and amount of training data.
----- stay tuned for more updated!